-We welcome ESMA's use of examples, but the current examples deal only with more complex products [see our answer to Question 9].
+(6) We welcome ESMA's use of examples, but the current examples deals only with more complex products [see our answer to Question 9].
 It is important to ensure that the wording appropriately reflects what the target market assessment for simple products, such as a (non-structured) UCITS or retail AIF, would look like.
 We therefore suggest the inclusion in the Guidelines of a case study for a non-complex UCITS (a European equity fund) to showcase the application of the target market requirement.
-Given that UCITS are the one truly cross-border financial services product, it is particularly important in this part of the market to ensure that standards are consistent and that practical operational considerations are taken into account.

-Finally, we strongly encourage ESMA to work closely with EIOPA and the Commission on the IDD's target market requirement, which is currently being articulated as part of IDD Level-2 measures.
+(7) Finally, we strongly encourage ESMA to work closely with EIOPA and the Commission on the IDD's target market requirement, which is currently being articulated as part of IDD Level-2 measures.
 We would underline the need for conformity of the MiFID II target market and its interactions with not only IDD but also the PRIIP KID target market disclosure requirement.
 Fund managers can produce only one target market for their fund that is, in turn, used by all forms of distribution channels, including insurance companies to comply with the IDD target market for their products.
 It would be impossible and to the detriment of the end-investors if different target market regimes for PRIIPs existed within Europe.